-3.9 The Designated Safeguarding Lead in School has ultimate lead responsibility for safeguarding and child protection.
+- 3.9 The Designated Safeguarding Lead in School has ultimate lead responsibility for safeguarding and child protection.
 Their role includes managing child protection referrals, working with other agencies, ensuring all staff are appropriately trained and raising awareness of all safeguarding and child protection policies and procedures.
 They ensure that everyone in School (including temporary staff, volunteers and contractors) is aware of these procedures and that they are followed at all times.
-They act as a source of advice and support for other staff (on child protection matters) and ensure that timely referrals to Southend Children's Social Care (MASH +(Multi-agency Safeguarding Hub)) are made in accordance with current SET Procedures.
-They work with the local authority and other agencies as required and ensure that information is shared appropriately.
+They act as a source of advice and support for other staff (on child protection matters) and ensure that timely referrals to Southend Children's Single Point of Contact Team (C-SPOC) are made in accordance with current.
+They work with the local authority and other agencies as required and ensure that information is shared appropriately. - 3.10 The Deputy Designated Safeguarding Lead / Leads is / are trained to the same standard as the Designated Safeguarding Lead.
+If for any reason the designated safeguarding lead is unavailable, the Deputy Designated Safeguarding Lead / Leads will act in their absence.